 Automatic shut-off valves are also very helpful but are a bit more expensive compared to sensors.

 Protecting your largest investment is not always easy, but having the correct insurance in place is a good start.
-If you have any questions about your home insurance, or about protecting your home during the cold winter months, please reach out to Justin or Liz anytime.
+If you have any questions about your home insurance, or about protecting your home during the cold winter months, please reach out to our Personal Lines team anytime.
 Stay warm!